Jake and Elwood Blues aren’t the only blues loving, big-hearted, bad-arses on a Mission from God.

 DREAM SEQUENCE: ON A GIGGLE MISSION FROM GOD

 My Giggle Mission unfolds before me like a dream sequence in a major motion picture.
 “God” AKA the “Man in the Sky” visits me in my sleep at 3:33 in the morning.
 The Creator of Joy and Laughter speaks to me in a very familiar voice.
-As HE begins to speak – I think Chevy Chase and golf – but I can’t figure out why.
-God sure doesn’t sound like Charlton Heston.
+As The Lord begins to speak I was reminded of Chevy Chase, golf and gophers but I can’t figure out why.
+The Lord doesn’t sound like Charlton Heston in the way I imagined.

 The Lord asks me to help Him deliver the Stressites, Grieftons and the giggle deficient to the Luxurious Land of Laughter.
 “But of course!”, I say to God, “I’ve been trying to make people laugh my whole life!”